pacasoft/ravn-fron-code-challenge/README.md

 ## Dashboard grid

-Here is a screenshot of the task grid view
+Here is a screenshot of the task grid view.

 ![Dashboard grid](screenshots/dashboard_grid.png)

-Here is a screenshot of the task list view
+Here is a screenshot of the task list view.

 ![Dashboard list](screenshots/dashboard_list.png)

-Here is a screenshot of the grid view in a mobile device
+Here is a screenshot of the grid view in a mobile device.

 ![Dashboard grid in mobile](screenshots/dashboard_mobile.png)

-The app also shows a settings page showing the profile information
+The app also shows a settings page showing the profile information.

 ![Settings page](screenshots/settings.png)

 # :mag: Decisitions

+- The stack used was Angular with Apollo client for the connection with the GraphQL database.

+- The structure of the project was based on 3 folders: **Core** (Contains the layout and important services), **Features** (Contains the pages and its components used inside) and **Shared** (Contains the components used in different pages).

 - I decided to use Signal store instead of NGRX store to simplify working with signals and share data betweens components and set a global state for the reutilization of the app data (Tasks, users, filters, profile).

 - Angular material was added to simplify the design of the components shared accross the application.

 - The width of the card was reduced in mobile to allow the drag and drop funcionality

 # :bricks: Technologies/Libraries